Product Fundamentals: What is a Circumstance giving rise to a Claim?

 In addition to protecting your entitlements under the policy, there are other reasons why it is essential to notify insurers about any potential matter that could give rise to a claim against you:

-• You allow the insurer to make the judgement call as to whether or not the matter requires their immediate involvement.
+- You allow the insurer to make the judgement call as to whether or not the matter requires their immediate involvement.
 Liability insurers are experienced litigants and therefore are in the best position to deal with and manage “Claims” and “circumstances”.

-• Another important reason to report “circumstances” is to fully satisfy your statutory duty of disclosure.
+- Another important reason to report “circumstances” is to fully satisfy your statutory duty of disclosure.
 Even if you are confident that a “circumstance” is going to "go away", in the event that you fail to report it, the insurer may attempt to use this failure to disclose such circumstance to reduce their liability for any subsequent claim which may arise and for which insurance is required.

-If you are aware of a facts or circumstances or any matter which requires notification, or are unsure whether something is a “circumstance” the best and first option is to talk the matter through with your insurance broker as they are in the best position to advise and assist you in determining the most appropriate course of action.
-Involving your broker at this early stage can also help in determining whether there is potential for the insurer to apply their known circumstance exclusion and to assist you with strategic advice in this regard.
+If you are aware of a facts or circumstances or any matter which requires notification, or are unsure whether something is a “circumstance” the best and first option is to talk the matter through with your insurance advisor as they are in the best position to advise and assist you in determining the most appropriate course of action.
+Involving your advisor at this early stage can also help in determining whether there is potential for the insurer to apply their known circumstance exclusion and to assist you with strategic advice in this regard.